jacobaweiss/simple-node-chat/README.md

 Running the App
 ---------------
 Assuming you already have [node](http://nodejs.org/) and [npm](https://npmjs.org/) installed...

-Install the dependencies
+Install the dependencies:

     npm install

-Start the server
+Start the server:

     node chat-server.js

 Visit chatroom.html from two different pages, and start talking to yourself.